jiangnanhugo/SRSci/_includes/submission.md

-Participants were asked to adapt and submit their symbolic regression algorithms to SciBench These methods were automatically tested for the the competition.
+Participants were asked to adapt and submit their symbolic regression algorithms to SciBench.
+These methods were automatically tested for the the competition.